How To Do A Two Variable Sensitivity Analysis In Excel?

 Interpreting the results of a two-variable sensitivity analysis involves analyzing the data table and charts to understand the relationship between the two variables and how changes in one variable impact the other.
 It is important to understand the results in order to make informed decisions and determine the relative importance of different variables.

-See also How to extrapolate in Excel
+See also Profit Margin Formula in Excel

 Here are some key steps to help you interpret the results of a two-variable sensitivity analysis: